Joel-Adams/linklight_azure/provisioner/README.md

         ansible-playbook provision_lab.yml -e @extra_vars.yml

-3. Login to the EC2 console and you should see instances being created like:
+3. Login to the Azure console and you should see instances being created like:

         `TESTWORKSHOP-student1-ansible`